Azure/ai-solution-accelerators-list/OpenAIDemos/README.md

 - [Azure OpenAI Embeddings QnA ](https://github.com/ruoccofabrizio/azure-open-ai-embeddings-qna): This repo uses Azure OpenAI Service for creating embeddings vectors from documents.
 For answering the question of a user, it retrieves the most relevant document and then uses GPT-3 to extract the matching answer for the question.
 <br/><br/>

+**Note*: If you are a Microsoft employee and to add to this list, plesae contact the Specialized AI CSA team.*